 Electronic cigarettes, or e-cigarettes, are battery-powered electronic devices.
 They were developed as an alternative to tobacco products, such as cigarettes.
-Indeed, because e-cigarettes lack tobacco — and emit no smoke — the companies that make them have argued their products are safer than cigarettes.
+Because e-cigarettes lack tobacco — and emit no smoke — the companies that make them have argued their products are safer than cigarettes.
 Indeed, they were developed as a way to help smokers wean themselves off of tobacco.
 But while potentially safer than inhaling tobacco smoke, vapors from e-cigarettes are far from harmless, health officials note.

 E-cigarettes release nicotine, an addictive and potentially dangerous drug.
 So users can become dependent on e-cigarettes much as smokers become addicted to tobacco.

 E-cigarette companies call this aerosol a vapor.
 As a result, many people refer to puffing on e-cigarettes as vaping.
 The solution used to create that vapor contains various ingredients.
-These include flavors that sometimes resemble fruits, candy, mint or chocolate.
+These can include flavors that sometimes resemble fruits, candy, mint or chocolate.